SVGvsevolod/svgfwjs/packages/err/README.md

 - `callerFunction` is the function that throws an error which is used for stack trace reduction
 - `ErrorType` is the type of error that was chosen to be thrown.

-It should any of [`Error` objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error#error_types) that exists in JavaScript.
+It should be any of [`Error` objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error#error_types) that exists in JavaScript or it may be own custom `Error`.
 - `optionsOrFileName` - this argument is being passed to [`Error` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/Error#options) alongside with `'Error Message.'`.
 It can be object that has `cause` property/key or string that is path to the file.
-- `lineNumber` is the number of the line in the file (which also is being passed to `Error` constructor) **The thing is:** file name and line number parameters/arguments are mostly usable in certain web browsers.
+- `lineNumber` is the number of the line in the file (which also is being passed to `Error` constructor)

+**The thing is:** file name and line number parameters/arguments are mostly usable in certain web browsers.
 Node and other alike runtime enviroments doesn't use those parameters/arguments.

 All parameters/arguments are optional, just like in `Error` constructor.